wintercms/docs/cms-layouts.md

 Note that you can render [partials](partials) in layouts.
 This lets you to share the common markup elements between different layouts.
 For example, you can have a partial that outputs the website CSS and JavaScript links.
 This approach simplifies the resource management - if you want to add a JavaScript reference you should modify a single partial instead of editing all the layouts.

 The [Configuration](themes#configuration-section) section is optional for layouts.
 The supported configuration parameters are **name** and **description**.
-The parameters are optional and used in the back-end user interface.
+The parameters are optional and used in the backend user interface.
 Example layout template with a description:

     description = "Basic layout example"
     ==